-The CCD211 and CCD221 are 244x190 and 488x380element solid-state charge-coupled device area image sensors which are intended for use as high-resolution detectors in a variety of scientific and industrial optical instrumentation systems.
-The CCD211 is organized as a matrix array of 244 horizontal lines by 190 vertical columns and the CCD221, 488 horizontal lines by 380 vertical columns of charge-coupled photoelements.
-The dimensions of the 46,360 photoelements of the CCD211 and the 185,440 photoelements of the CCD221 are 12 μm horizontally by 18 $\mu$ m vertically.
-The photoelements are precisely positioned on 30 μm horizontal centers and 18 μm vertical centers.
-The CCD211 has an image sensing area of 4.4 by 5.7 mm, with a diagonal dimension of 7.2 mm and the CCD221 has an active area of 8.8 by 11.4 mm, with a diagonal of 14.4 mm.
+The CCD222 is a 488 × 380-element solid-state chargecoupled device area image sensor which is intended for use as a high-resolution detector in television compatible imaging systems and a variety of other scientific and industrial optical instrumentation systems.
+The CCD222 is organized as a matrix array of 488 horizontal lines by 380 vertical columns of charge-coupled photoelements.
+The dimensions of these 185,440 photoelements are 12μm horizontally by 18μm vertically.
+The photoelements are precisely positioned on 30μm horizontal centers and 18μm vertical centers.
+The CCD222 has an active optical area of 8.8 by 11.4 mm, with a diagonal of 14.4 mm.

-The low noise performance of the buried channel CCD structure can provide excellent low-light-level capabilities when cooled.
-The geometric accuracy of the device structure, combined with a video readout which is controlled by digital clock signals, allows the signal output from each photo-element to be precisely identified for easy realization of computer-based image processing systems.
+The low noise performance of the buried channel CCD structure provides excellent low-light-level capabilities when the sensor is cooled; performance adequate for most applications can be achieved with the sensor at room temperature or above.
+The geometric accuracy of the device structure, combined with a video readout which is controlled by digital clock signals, allows the signal output from each photoelement to be precisely identified for easy realization of computer-based image processing systems.
 The devices can be used in video cameras that require low power, small size, high sensitivity, high reliability and rugged construction.